 \begin{enumerate} \item $T^i\coloneqq H^i_{\text{\'et}}(X_{\overline{L}}, \mathbf{Z}_p)$ is torsion free. \item $\mathscr{M}^i \coloneqq H^i_{\mathrm{cris}}(\mathcal{X}_0 / S)$ is a strongly divisible lattice of weight $i$. \item $T_{\mathrm{cris}}(\mathscr{M}^i) \cong (T^{i})^{\vee}$ as $G_L$-representations. \end{enumerate} \end{thm}

-This generalizes a result of Cais-Liu (\cite{cais-liu-breuil-kisin-mod-cryst-cohom}).
-We remark that the result in \cite{cais-liu-breuil-kisin-mod-cryst-cohom} holds more generally for proper smooth formal schemes over $\mathcal{O}_K$, and its proof is based on $A_{\mathrm{inf}}$-cohomology theory in \cite{bhatt-morrow-scholze-integralpadic}.
-As we do not know yet of the analogous $A_{\mathrm{inf}}$-cohomology theory when the residue field is imperfect, our argument is rather indirect and uses certain base change compatibilities.
+This generalizes a result of Cais-Liu \cite{cais-liu-breuil-kisin-mod-cryst-cohom}.
+We remark that the proof in \cite{cais-liu-breuil-kisin-mod-cryst-cohom} is based on $A_{\mathrm{inf}}$-cohomology theory in \cite{bhatt-morrow-scholze-integralpadic}.
+As we do not have yet the analogous $A_{\mathrm{inf}}$-cohomology theory when the residue field is imperfect, our argument is rather indirect and uses certain base change compatibilities.